 BACKGROUND: The actions of State and Federal legislative bodies and regulatory agencies have a huge impact on the effectiveness of PCTPA's efforts to plan, program, fund, and implement transportation improvements.
 Legislative bodies and regulatory administrators often propose policies to improve one issue while creating major challenges elsewhere.
-It is therefore critical to represent the Agency's positions with these entities, make sure they understand the impacts, and do our best to ensure that their actions and activities reflect PCTPA needs.
+It is therefore critical to represent the Agency's positions with these entities, make sure they understand the impacts, and do our best to ensure that their actions and activities reflect PCTPA's needs.
 Staff efforts are augmented by our Federal and State advocates, who advise and advocate on our behalf, as well as teaming with other entities with like interests, all with an eye to maximize the effectiveness of our efforts.

 In FY 2016/17, the Board directed staff to explore the introduction of legislation to allow Placer to subdivide the county into transportation sales tax districts.
-The goal of this effort is to have legislation adopted by the State in 2019.
+Assembly Bill 1413 to allow sales tax districts in Placer, San Diego, and Solano Counties was signed by the Governor in October 2019.

-- Participate in Sacramento Metro Chamber's annual Cap-to-Cap and State legislative advocacy effort January 2020 June 2020 - Participate in Statewide California Council of Governments (CALCOG) advocacy efforts Ongoing/as needed - Participate with ad-hoc coalitions and groups to advocate for shared priorities in transportation projects and funding, such as the Fix Our Roads coalition As needed - Develop annual Federal legislative and advocacy platform November 2019 January 2020 - Develop annual State legislative and advocacy platform November 2019 February 2020 - Monitor and analyze pertinent legislation Ongoing - Monitor and analyze regulatory agency directives and policies Ongoing - Communicate Agency positions on pertinent legislation and regulatory directives As needed - Meet with State and Federal legislators and their staff to discuss Agency issues As needed - Assist, facilitate, and advocate for jurisdiction transportation issues with State and Federal agencies As needed - Craft and advocate for Board sponsored legislation, such as for a transportation sales tax district July 2019 ongoing
+- Participate in Sacramento Metro Chamber's annual Cap-to-Cap and State legislative advocacy effort July 2020 - September 2020, January 2021 - June 2021 - Participate in Statewide California Council of Governments (CALCOG) advocacy efforts Ongoing/as needed - Participate with ad-hoc coalitions and groups to advocate for shared priorities in transportation projects and funding, such as the Fix Our Roads coalition As needed - Develop annual Federal legislative and advocacy platform November 2020 February 2021 - Develop annual State legislative and advocacy platform November 2020 February 2021 - Monitor and analyze pertinent legislation Ongoing - Monitor and analyze regulatory agency directives and policies Ongoing - Communicate Agency positions on pertinent legislation and regulatory directives As needed - Meet with State and Federal legislators and their staff to discuss Agency issues As needed - Assist, facilitate, and advocate for jurisdiction transportation issues with State and Federal agencies